 When I did this, I discovered we were paying $14.95 each month for some credit report service I had forgotten to cancel and that my third-grader had signed up for an expensive game on a cell phone.
 Both services were canceled on the spot.

 I’ve been surprised by how easy it is to let go of things we once thought were necessities.
 When we’ve faced lean months, it’s been nice knowing that our expenses are pared down as well.
+And, at times when we’ve made drastic cut, such as the year we had to pull our kids out of piano and guitar lessons, we took the attitude that, “This is just temporary.”
+Often, especially when streams of income begin, you can afford some of those expenses, the ones you’ve missed the most.

 Get those streams flowing